AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 # Azure-Tomcat-Web-App-Container
 Creates a Docker container with Tomcat installed behind Apache which acts as a reverse proxy so Tomcat can be warmed up before being added to the Azure load balancer.
 Solves the problems of web apps needing time to warm-up as well as locking of WAR files that can occur on Azure Window Web Apps.
-This apporach can be used for solving not just Tomcat, but .NET apps, Node.js, etc. so it worth understanding.
+This approach can be used for solving not just Tomcat, but .NET apps, Node.js, etc. so it worth understanding.
+Also, this does not just apply to Azure Web Apps, if you are running web servers in a VM Scale Sets, you will encounter the same issue.

 ### The problem